pvdrz/pijama/notes.md

 imm32` instruction instead.
 This instruction encoding is similar to `MOV r64,imm64`, the only differences are that it does not use the `REX` prefix and it uses 4 displacement bytes instead of 8.

+Using this same idea, we can use `XOR r32,r32` to encode `loadi 0x0,reg` as the upper part of the register will be overwritten with zeros.